vbaderks/msf/readme.txt

 Version History
 ---------------
-0.92 : TODO: describe TItems change
+0.92 : Added the concept of TItem in IShellFolderImpl.

 0.91 : Added support for sub folders in IShellFolderImpl.
        Extended the columnproviderimpl to support standard column uuids.